frankcholula/cvprlab/cvprlab_python/lab8/Week8_2020/README.md

 ```bash
 P = GMQ
 ```
-- G (Geometry Matrix/ Cnotrol Points): This contains the control points and tangents of the curve.
+- G (Geometry Matrix/ Control Points): This contains the control points and tangents of the curve.
 - M (Modeling Matrix): This defines how we want to model our curve (Bezier, Hermite, B-Spline, etc.)
 - Q (Parameter Vector): This contains the powers of t.